Kingsbury Mfg. Co., Keene, New Hampshire, 1919 - 1942.

 The sleek, bullet-like Golden Arrow racer, circa 1930 and finished in bright gold and bronze paint like the original, is a model of a car Major Seagrave used to set the land speed record of 231.5 miles per hour.
 The model was made under his approval and was endorsed by him.

-What's your Kingsbury worth?
+What's your Kingsbury Fire Truck worth in 2021?
 Here are some recently sold items.